xakep666/ps3netsrv-go/README.md

 This project written in Go because it's (cross-)compilation is much easier than C/C++ and resulting binaries will run without any external library on target system.

-Currently, this project only support serving simple files or plain game directories (without encrypted 3k3yredump images and multipart files).
+Currently multipart files are not supported.
 But I've added tcp data exchange timeouts to reduce amount of "hang" connections.

 Receiving files from console is supported now!
 Use flag `--allow-write` to enable this.

+Decryption of 3k3y/redump images on-the-fly is supported now!
+Keys search behaviour completely matches with original `ps3netsrv`: at first we try to find `.dkey` file for `.iso` in `PS3ISO` directory.
+Then we try to find `.dkey` in `REDKEY` directory.
+You can also use `./cmd/iso-decryptor` tool to decrypt images.

 ## Running
 Just run